lucho1/AGPEngine/README.md

     - At the right:
         - Info: For generic app information such as FPS or Memory Usage.
         - Resources: To check the resources in the scene and their usage
         - Renderer: For app's renderer information, hardware information and other options.
 From here, we can chose to show the lights debug spheres, the rendering type or the GBuffer texture to display.
 Also, from here we can modify a couple of values of the bloom effect as well as visualize it.
+In addition, some settings for the skybox are available.

     - At the center:
         - Scene: The viewport showing the scene.
 In here, we can move the camera